rdalx42/zlang-1.50/README.md

 if check_boolean is false {

-    print \n is false
+    print "\n is false"
 }

 if check_boolean is true {

-    print \n is true
+    print "\n is true"
 }

 ```